-Figure A4 shows the prices for natural gas, oil, and two types of coal in the MISO region since the beginning of 2018.1 The figure shows nominal prices in dollars per million British thermal units (MMBtu).
-The table below the figure shows the annual average nominal prices since 2017 for each type of fuel.
+Figure A4 shows the prices for natural gas at Henry Hub and Chicago Citygate and two types of coal in the MISO region since the beginning of 2019.
+The figure shows nominal prices in dollars per million British thermal units (MMBtu).
+The table below the figure shows the annual average nominal prices between 2018 and 2020 for each type of fuel.